Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Experiments

 \subsection{Possible Defense}

-To mitigate the performance of Graph-Fraudster, we adopted two possible defense strategies, introducing Differential Privacy (DP) mechanism and Top-$k$ mechanism.
-DP is used to prevent Graph-Fraudster from stealing the node embeddings, and Top-$k$ devotes to filter out perturbations in the local node embeddings.
-The two strategies are briefly introduced as follow: \begin{itemize} \item \textbf{DP~\cite{dwork2008differential}:} In order to mitigate the privacy leakage of GVFL, we inject randomized noise into the local node embeddings before uploading, obeying the principle of DP.
-The Laplacian mechanism is used in this paper with the scale of noise $\beta$. \item \textbf{Top-$\bm{k}$~\cite{liu2020fedsel}:} Before uploading the local node embeddings, we sort the embedding value and preserve the top $k$ values to reduce the influence of some useless information. \end{itemize}
+To mitigate the performance of Graph-Fraudster, Differential Privacy (DP) mechanism and Top-$k$ mechanism are introduced as the possible defenses.
+DP is used to prevent Graph-Fraudster from stealing the node embeddings, and Top-$k$ devotes to filtering out perturbations in the local node embeddings.
+The two strategies are briefly introduced as follows: \begin{itemize} \item \textbf{DP~\cite{dwork2008differential}:} randomized noise is injected into the local node embeddings before uploading, obeying the principle of DP.
+The Laplacian mechanism is used in this paper with the scale of noise $\beta$. \item \textbf{Top-$\bm{k}$~\cite{liu2020fedsel}:} before uploading the local node embeddings, we sort the embedding value and preserve the top $k$ values to reduce the influence of some useless information. \end{itemize}